-significant Given the interplay between, for example, automation and digitalisation, it is important to emphasize that all of the selected studies containing analyses of technological megatrends confirm converging technology that developments will together effect a large, society-wide impact particularly on the nature, organisation, divisions, role and modes of labour, and on coexisting relations - i.e. between labour and capital.
+Given the significant interplay between, for example, automation and digitalisation, it is important to emphasize that all of the selected studies containing analyses technological megatrends confirm that converging technology developments will together effect a large, society-wide impact particularly on the nature, divisions, role and organisation, modes of labour, and on coexisting relations - i.e. between labour and capital.

-Box 2: The Fourth Industrial Revolution132
+Box 2: The Fourth Industrial Revolution 132